ferdinandyb/maildir-rank-addr/README.md

 # Description

-Generates an addressbook for usage in MUA's like [aerc](aerc-mail.org) or [mutt](http://www.mutt.org/) from a maildir folder.
+Generates a ranked addressbook from a maildir folder.
+It can be used in MUA's like [aerc](aerc-mail.org) or [mutt](http://www.mutt.org/) by grepping the list.

-**WIP for a few more days**
+Why?
+No need to manually edit an address book, yet the cached ranking is available extremely fast.

-Features:
+### Features:
-- scans all your email (270k emails in 10 seconds on my machine)
+- scans all your emails
 - ranks based on both recency and frequency of addresses
-- collects from from, to, cc, bcc fields
+- collects from To, Cc, Bcc and From fields
-- if provided with your own addresses it ranks addresses you explicitly sent to higher
+- ranks addresses explicitly emailed by you higher
 - configurable output via go templates
-- uses the most frequent name found for each email
+- uses the most frequent display name for each email
+- filters common "no reply" addresses
+- normalizes emails to lower case
+- "blazingly fast"*: crunch time for 270k emails is 10s on my machine, grepping from the output is instantaneous

+*: compared to original python implementation for crunching (see Behind the scenes below) and compared to using notmuch query for address completion

+### Planned features:

+- configurable filtering based on regex

 # Installation